cgronseth/FileUploadSP/README.md

 1. Create document library "Temporal".
 If not same name, change constant in DAL.SharePoint2010.cs.
 2. Create list "Documentos".
 If not same name, change constant in DAL.SharePoint2010.cs
 3. Modify constant in DAL.SharePoint2010.cs and have it point to the SP Web where it's going to get deployed.
-4. Check that the there is a SitePage library, and edit URL in the Module if necessary.
+4. Check that the there is a SitePage library, and edit URL in the Module (Elements.xml) if necessary.
-5. Deploy with VS or with stsadm/powrshell.
+5. Deploy with VS or stsadm/powershell.